glaforge/glaforge.github.io/content/posts/2023/12/18/get-hands-on-codelabs-to-dabble-with-llms.md

 - live discussions, AMAs, and roadmap sessions to learn the latest directly from Googlers,
 - the latest Google Cloud news right in your inbox,
 - digital badge and video conference background,
-- 500 credits of labs and learning on Skills Boost.
+- and more.

+Go check what the [program offers](https://cloud.google.com/innovators?hl=en)!